YottaDB/YDBDoc/ProgGuide/devcycle.rst

 Compiling from the Shell
 +++++++++++++++++++++++++++++++++

-From the shell, invoke the compiler by entering mumps file-name at the shell prompt.
+From the shell, invoke the compiler by entering yottadb file-name at the shell prompt.

 Example:

 .. parsed-literal::
-   $ mumps payroll.m
+   $ yottadb payroll.m
-   $ mumps taxes.m
+   $ yottadb taxes.m

-This uses the mumps command to invoke the YottaDB compiler from the shell prompt, and creates .o versions of these files.
+This uses the yottadb command to invoke the YottaDB compiler from the shell prompt, and creates .o versions of these files.

-Use the mumps command at the shell prompt to:
+Use the yottadb command at the shell prompt to:

 * Check the syntax of a newly entered program.
 * Optionally, get a formatted listing of the program.
 * Ensure that all object code is up to date before linking.

-The mumps command invokes the compiler to translate an M source file into object code.
+The yottadb command invokes the compiler to translate an M source file into object code.

-The format for the MUMPS command is:
+The format for the yottadb command is:

 .. parsed-literal::
-   MUMPS [-qualifier[...]] pathname
+   yottadb [-qualifier[...]] pathname

 * Source programs must have an extension of .m.
 * Each pathname identifies an M source program to compile.
-If you do not specify a .m file extension, the mumps command assumes the .m file extension.
+If you do not specify a .m file extension, the yottadb command assumes the .m file extension.
 * Qualifiers determine characteristics of the compiler output.
 * Qualifiers must appear after the command, but before the file name to be properly applied.
 * YottaDB allows the UNIX * and ? wildcards in a file name.
-* The MUMPS command returns a status of 1 after any error in compilation.
+* The yottadb command returns a status of 1 after any error in compilation.

 The * wildcard accepts any legal combination of numbers and characters including a null, in the position the wildcard holds.

 The ? wildcard accepts exactly one legal character in its position.

-For example, mumps \*.m compiles all files in the current default directory with an .m extension. mumps \*pay?.m compiles .m files with names that contain any characters followed by pay, followed by one character.
+For example, yottadb \*.m compiles all files in the current default directory with an .m extension. yottadb \*pay?.m compiles .m files with names that contain any characters followed by pay, followed by one character.
 Unlike when using ZLINK or ZCOMPILE, the filename must be fully specified when compiling from the shell.

 .. note::
    When forming routine names, the compiler truncates object filenames to a maximum length of 31 characters.
 For example, for a source file called Adatabaseenginewithscalabilityproven.m the compiler generates an object file called Adatabaseenginewithscalabilityp.o.
 Ensure that the first 31 characters of source file names are unique.

 +++++++++++++++++++++++++++++++++
-Qualifiers for the mumps command
+Qualifiers for the yottadb command
 +++++++++++++++++++++++++++++++++

-The mumps command allows qualifiers that customize the type and form of the compiler output to meet specific programming needs.
-MUMPS command qualifiers may also appear as a modifier to the argument to the ZLINK and ZCOMPILE commands.
-The following section describes the mumps command qualifiers.
+The yottadb command allows qualifiers that customize the type and form of the compiler output to meet specific programming needs.
+Yottadb command qualifiers may also appear as a modifier to the argument to the ZLINK and ZCOMPILE commands.
+The following section describes the yottadb command qualifiers.
 Make sure the arguments are specified ahead of file name and after the command itself.

 ~~~~~~~~~~~~~~~
 -di[rect_mode]